If you or someone at home has symptoms of COVID-19, follow the advice on the nhs.uk website.

 There are also Minor Injury Units at Tetbury Hospital (open 8.30am to 4pm – Mon to Fri) and at Winchcombe Medical Centre (open 8.15am to 6.30pm – Mon – Fri).

-Gloucestershire Royal Hospital (GRH) in Gloucester – there is a 24 hour consultant-led A&E including 999 ambulances, GP referrals, children’s emergencies and maternity care.
+Gloucestershire Royal Hospital (GRH) in Gloucester – there is a 24-hour consultant-led emergency department including 999 ambulances, GP referrals, children’s emergencies and maternity care.

-The latest information about A&E services at Gloucestershire Royal and Cheltenham General Hospitals is available here.
+The latest information about Emergency Department services at Gloucestershire Royal and Cheltenham General Hospitals is available here.

 For advice on the support and care available in Gloucestershire, including support in a Crisis, please visit www.bewellglos.org.uk.

-A summary can also be found in our Gloucestershire Winter Plan (Page 12).
+Further information about local services can be found in our Gloucestershire Winter Plan.